pgjaiganesh/imagemanager/README.md

 1. Execute `make resize` to packages and deploy the CloudFormation template `cloudformation/image-resize.yaml` which defines the API Gateway and AWS Lambda function for Image resize.
 The deployed region can be configured in `$deployment_region` variable in `bin/config` script.

 1. Execute `make ef` to packages and deploys the CloudFormation template `cloudformation/edge-functions.yaml` for the two Lambda@Edge functions to handle 'Viewer-Request' and 'Origin-Request' Amazon CloudFront events.
 Also generates the `config.js` and packages into 'dist/origin-request-function.zip'.

-Please note to always deploy into `us-east-1` region as required by AWS Lambda@Edge.
+**Note:** Please note to always deploy into `us-east-1` region as required by AWS Lambda@Edge.

 1. Execute `make cf` to creates CloudFront distribution with custom origin as S3 website url created in `make resize`.
 Further creates a new version of the AWS Lambda@Edge functions created above and associates them to the appropriate event in the configuration.